Quick Answer

 Is it better to use an independent agent or go directly to an insurance company?

-Independent agents offer access to multiple carriers simultaneously, which makes comparison shopping faster and more comprehensive.
+Independent agents offer access to multiple carriers simultaneously, which makes comparison shopping faster and broader in scope.
 Direct insurers may offer slightly lower rates by cutting out the intermediary, but you’ll need to contact each one individually.
-For most consumers who want broad market coverage with minimal effort, an independent agent affiliated with IIABA is an efficient starting point.
+For most consumers who want wide market coverage with minimal effort, an independent agent affiliated with IIABA is an efficient starting point, though drivers with straightforward profiles and strong brand preferences may do just as well going direct.

 How does my credit score affect my car insurance quote?